0xcert/framework/docs/api/ethereum.md

 **Result:**

-An instance of the asame mutation class.
+An instance of the same mutation class.

 **Example:**